rushvora/PTCGPRerollManager/README.md

 <br/> <br/> <br/> <br/> <br/> <br/> <br/>
 As i'm using GitGist, the refresh time can be up to a maximum of 5 minutes

-With **/SetAverageInstances**, players can also specify how many instances they are usually running and if the heartbeat is not received it will use this one waiting for the real number of instances
+With **/SetAverageInstances**, players can also specify how many instances they are usually running but uses heartbeats instances most of the time to get the real number of instances
 <br />

 ## Heartbeats implementation